(Amplified) Banded Matrix Factorization: A unified approach to private training: Additional Analysis for

+Given the sampling scheme and query sequence, we can now state our general amplification statement:

-\begin{proof} Consider two datasets $D, D'$ that differ by an example contained in the partition subset $D_j$.
+\begin{theorem} Suppose $\bfC$ is $\minsep$-banded and lower triangular, and the examples participating in each step are chosen according to \cref{alg:amplified-dpmf} with a given choice of $\calS$.
+Then \BANDMF satisfies any standard DP guarantee\footnote{Standard DP includes $\epsilon$-DP, $(\epsilon,\delta)$-DP, R\'enyi DP, zCDP, and Gaussian DP.} satisfied by \cref{alg:queryub} in \cref{sec:amplification-algorithms} with $\kappa = \max_{i \in [n]} \ltwo{\bfC \bfe_i} = \max_{i \in [n]} \sqrt{\bfX_{i,i}}$ and the same choice of $\calS$. \end{theorem} \begin{proof} Consider two datasets $D, D'$ that differ by an example contained in the partition subset $D_j$.
 We argue about the privacy of $\bfC \obs + \bfz$.
 For simplicity we assume $j$ is such that $(\amaxpart - 1) \minsep + j \leq \dimension$; elements in $D_j$ such that $j$ does not satisfy this condition can potentially participate $\amaxpart - 1$ times instead of $\amaxpart$, and in turn the privacy guarantee we can prove for these elements can only be stronger.

 Since $\bfC$ is $\minsep$-banded, we can partition the rows of $\bfC$ into $\amaxpart + 1$ subsets where $R_j$ (resp. $R_{\minsep + j}, R_{2 \minsep + j} \ldots R_{(\amaxpart - 1) \minsep + j}$) denotes the set of rows in $\bfC$ for which the $j$th entry is non-zero, and $R_{\emptyset} = [\dimension] \setminus (R_j \cup R_{\minsep + j} \cup \ldots)$, i.e., $R_{\emptyset}$ are the rows not included in any of these sets, i.e., rows of $\bfC$ where entries $j, \minsep + j, \ldots$ are all zero.
 The fact that $\bfC$ is lower-triangular and $\minsep$-banded ensures that these subsets do not overlap, i.e., this is a valid partition as can be observed in \cref{fig:query-decomposition}.